Partnership Agreements: Significance in Businesses

 3. Serves as the evidence for financial contributions including capitals, lending, loan details, etc.

-4. Serves as a valid proof for opening bank accounts, getting loans, availing financial assistance from government(s), tax registrations, etc.
+4. Serves as a valid proof for opening bank accounts, getting loans, availing financial assistance from the government(s), tax registrations, etc.

 5. Offers to enforce the terms of the contract without any misunderstandings that lead to a longstanding relationship between the parties